ghc-proposals/ghc-proposals/proposals/0000-local_quantifiers.rst

 ForWhich
 ~~~~~~~~~

-It is unclear which local quantifier should be used in next example
+It is unclear which quantifier should be used in next example
 ::

     data Proxy a = P